 So Mouck started a Facebook group for other Toronto parents of babies born prematurely, recruited members from other parenting groups in the city and set up a meet-up with moms in her own neighbourhood.
 “We all explained our birth story and there was so much ‘Yeah, that’s exactly what I felt,’” she says.
 “So it was really powerful.”

 In an era when parents are often warned about the dangers of social media, Mouck’s experience demonstrates that online networks can also serve as powerful parenting tools.
-A new survey conducted by Today’s Parent demonstrates the positive effects that Facebook, Instagram and other social networks have on the lives of mothers and fathers.
+A 2017 survey conducted by Today’s Parent demonstrates the positive effects that Facebook, Instagram and other social networks have on the lives of mothers and fathers.
 There are legitimate concerns about over-sharing and distraction, but the data collected from 1,000 parents (most with children under the age of 10) suggests social media can actually help us be better caregivers.
 Nearly 60 per cent of parents said they use online platforms to find parenting information and advice, 82 per cent indicated social media helped stay connected with grandparents and 24 per cent noted they use it to seek emotional support for parenting issues.

 Parenting expert Alyson Schafer says resources have come a long way since Dr. Spock’s Baby and Child Care was essentially the sole source of information.
 That means parents have many more options for finding out about different parenting philosophies and how to implement them.
 “If you’re a mom and you’re having trouble breastfeeding, talking to other moms and hearing their struggles—that’s so much more comforting than some expert saying, ‘Here’s how to have the perfect latch.’”